phoenixframework/phoenix/guides/docs/adding_pages.md

 All of the files which are currently in the `controllers`, `templates`, and `views` directories are there to create the "Welcome to Phoenix!" page we saw in the last guide.
 We will see how we can re-use some of that code shortly.
 When running in development, code changes will be automatically recompiled on new web requests.

-All of our application's static assets like js, css, and image files live in `assets`, which are built into `priv/static` by brunch or other front-end build tools.
+All of our application's static assets like js, css, and image files live in `assets`, which are built into `priv/static` by webpack or other front-end build tools.
 We won't be making any changes here for now, but it is good to know where to look for future reference.

 ```console
 ├── assets